-Teams Phone is great at the desk.
-FMC is unbeatable on the move.
-The answer for most businesses isn't either/or — it's knowing where each technology fits.
+Teams Phone at the desk.
+FMC on the move.
+The right answer isn't either/or.

 Microsoft Teams Phone is a powerful platform for desk-based unified communications — video, chat, calling, and file sharing in one place.
 But when it comes to mobile calling for workers in the field, Teams Phone has significant limitations.